 "The ones that seem to be the biggest deal these days are the organophosphates, which are just a kind of pesticide," explained Rountree.
-"It has been shown that if you put kids on an organic vegetable diet and you measure organophosphates in their urine, within three days, the levels dropped by something like 90%."
+"It has been shown that if you put kids on an organic vegetable diet1 and you measure organophosphates in their urine, within three days, the levels dropped by something like 90%."

 And in addition to being a smarter choice for your body, choosing organic can be a healthier option for the environment as well.
 Organic farming can reduce pollution, conserve water, and use less energy overall.

 It's not just about kale and spinach: Look for sea veggies, too.

 While "greens" may bring to mind images of leafy greens like kale, there's another type of veggie you should be thinking about for your greens powder.
 Sea veggies like chlorella, kelp and nori have their own set of benefits that can enhance any diet, even one that's already packing in the land vegetables.*

 "They're very high in nutrients," said Rountree.
 "They have a particular type of polysaccharide in them that actually binds to heavy metals and toxins."
 We are inundated with these toxic chemical compounds called organochlorines, Rountree explained.
-Our bodies are doing their best to get rid of them and the sea veggies help bind to these chemicals, which in turn helps our body eliminate them.* Nori, a type of seaweed, has been shown to bind to dioxin, an organochlorine.
+Our bodies are doing their best to get rid of them and the sea veggies help bind to these chemicals, which in turn helps our body eliminate them.* Nori, a type of seaweed, has been shown to bind to dioxin2, an organochlorine.

 It's also important to note that, because sea veggies are so naturally absorbent, it's essential to opt for organic sea veggies that are grown in a clean, controlled environment.